Update: April 24, 2020

 This comes after a 2019 effort by Duke Energy to have legislators pass a controversial ratemaking bill through the North Carolina General Assembly.
 The most hotly debated portions of Senate Bill 559 were eventually cut; the final version, passed in the fall, authorized Duke to finance storm recovery costs through means other than charging ratepayers for those costs.

 Introduced in early April 2019, the original S.B.
 559 would have allowed Duke to also pursue multi-year rate hikes with less accountability.
 This would have let Duke request and potentially receive advance approval for rate increases for future costs, and these rates would have been set even if new technology or other factors later caused prices to drop.
 Energy Justice North Carolina, a coalition of environmental and consumer protection groups including Appalachian Voices, was among the wave of public and business opposition against the provision.

 Rate increase hearings for Duke Energy Progress are ongoing, and hearings for Duke Energy Carolinas were held earlier this year.
-If you won’t be able to attend, submit your comments via email to firstname.lastname@example.org with the subject line “DOCKET NO. E-7, SUB 1214.”
+However, the evidentiary hearings have been postponed until further notice due to the COVID-19 pandemic.
+People can still submit comments via email to email@example.com with the subject line “DOCKET NO. E-7, SUB 1214.”

 Public hearing dates: